-For returning ICTV programs, a sizzle reel of footage from previous semesters is acceptable for a Rush Night Video, provided that it meets the above requirements.
+For returning ICTV programs, a sizzle reel of footage from previous semesters is acceptable for a Recruitment Night Video, provided that it meets the above requirements.

-The technical aspects of Rush Night videos change for every semester.
-You can either ask the current Director of On-Air Promotions or look in the ICTV producer contract for this information.
+The technical aspects of Recruitment Night videos change for every semester.
+You can either ask the current Director of On-Air Promotions and Publicity or look in the ICTV producer contract for this information.

-When completed, videos should be delivered to the Mac in the Green Room, where ICTV producers can transfer their video into a premade folder.
-Due dates for Rush Night Videos vary based on each semester’s schedule and on the current Director of On-Air Promotions’ timeframe.
+When completed, videos should be delivered to one of the Macs in the Green Room, where ICTV producers can transfer their video into a premade folder on the ICTV server.
+Due dates for Recruitment Night Videos vary based on each semester’s schedule and on the current Director of On-Air Promotions and Publicity’s time frame.

-If submitted videos to not adhere to any of the above requirements, the Director of On- Air Promotions has the right to edit any program’s Rush Night Video.
+If submitted videos to not adhere to any of the above requirements, the Director of On- Air Promotions and Publicity has the right to edit any program’s Recruitment Night Video.
 If there is enough time for the program’s producers to re-edit and re-submit the video, the producers may be asked to do that instead.

-Samples of excellent Rush Night Videos can be found in the “Resources” section of the ICTV website.
+Samples of excellent Recruitment Night Videos can be found in the “Resources” section of the ICTV website.

 III.
 On-Air Promotions

-Over the course of the semester, ICTV producers are expected to create three on-air promotions for their program.
+Over the course of the semester, ICTV producers are expected to create two on-air promotions for their program.
 The general schedule is:

-- On-Air Promotion #2: Created and submitted during Block I, specific date to be determined by the current Director of On-Air Promotions
+- On-Air Promotion #1: Created and submitted during Block I, specific date to be determined by the current Director of On-Air Promotions and Publicity

-- On-Air Promotion #3: Created and submitted during Block II, specific date to be determined by the current Director of On-Air Promotions
+- On-Air Promotion #2: Created and submitted during Block II, specific date to be determined by the current Director of On-Air Promotions and Publicity

-Technically, all program-specific video promotions are required to be 30 seconds.
-Please leave a few seconds of black at the end of the promo (this should be within the 30 seconds) for the ICTV tag.
-These 5 seconds should be filled with audio from the program.
+Technically, all program-specific video promotions are required to be 30 seconds and submitted with the correct On-Air file format specifications.
 Other technical aspects will be provided by the Director of On-Air Promotions.